Suzan Mweheire Kitariko

 Suzan Mweheire Kitariko (born c.
-1975), is a Ugandan businesswoman and corporate executive, who is the General Manager of SICPA Uganda Limited, a subsidiary of the Swiss conglomerate SICPA.
+1975) is a Ugandan businesswoman and corporate executive, who is the general manager of SICPA Uganda Limited, a subsidiary of the Swiss conglomerate SICPA.
 She has been at her current job since February 2019 and is based in Kampala, Uganda's capital city.
-Before that, she served as the Country Manager for Uganda at Google Inc., also based in Kampala.
+Before that, she served as the country manager for Uganda at Google Inc., also based in Kampala.

 Background and education

 Kitariko is a Ugandan national born in the 1970s.
 She attended local primary and secondary schools, before being admitted to Makerere University, Uganda's largest and oldest public university.
 She graduated with a Bachelor of Mass Communication.
 Later, she was awarded a Master of Business Administration degree from Heriot-Watt University, in Edinburgh, Scotland, United Kingdom.

 Career

 In 2000, she was the head of sales and customer service at Uganda Telecom (UTL), at the time the mobile component, Mango, was being integrated with the fixed portion of UTL.
 She served there for seven years.

-She spent the five years between 2010 and 2015 at Orange Uganda, serving in various roles including (a) Head of Operations and Customer Service (b) Acting Chief Commercial Officer and (c) Head of Strategy.
+She spent the five years between 2010 and 2015 at Orange Uganda, serving in various roles, including Head of Operations and Customer Service, acting Chief Commercial Officer, and Head of Strategy.

-She was then hired by Google Inc., working for one year as the Operations Manager of their subsidiary in Uganda and for the next five years as the Country Manager of the Google unit in the country.
+She was then hired by Google Inc., working for one year as the Operations Manager of their subsidiary in Uganda and for the next five years as the country manager of the Google unit in the country.

-She joined SICPA Uganda in February 2019, as the Country Head.
+She joined SICPA Uganda in February 2019, as the country head.